The SYZ mirror symmetry conjecture for del Pezzo surfaces and rational elliptic surfaces: Moduli of Ricci-flat metrics and applications

 solving the Monge-Amp\`ere equation $2\check{\omega}_{TY}^2 = \check{\Omega} \wedge \overline{\check{\Omega}}$.
 This model geometry is often referred to as the Calabi model.
+In the late 1980s, Yau \cite{YauComm} asked for a characterization of the hyperK\"ahler rotation of the Tian-Yau metric, both in terms of the symplectic structure and a conjectural compactification.
 In the authors' previous work \cite{Collins-Jacob-Lin} we proved (see Theorem~\ref{513}) that any choice of simple closed geodesic $\gamma\subset D$ gives rise to a special Lagrangian fibration

 Normalize the holomorphic volume form so that ${{\rm Im}(\check{\Omega})_{\check{\pi}_{\gamma}^{-1}(b)}=0}$ for $b\in \mathbb{R}^2$, the base of the special Lagrangian fibration, the authors proved \begin{thm}[Theorem 1.5, \cite{Collins-Jacob-Lin}] With the notation above.
 Let $X$ be the hyperK\"ahler rotation of $\check{X}$ with K\"ahler form and holomorphic volume form given by